bartoszlenar/Validot/docs/DOCUMENTATION.md

 - If the value is entering the scope, presence commands are the first to take action.
 - If the value entering the scope is null, [scope commands](#scope-commands) are not executed.
-    - It doesn't matter how many rules, commands and logic the scope has - it is skipped and the validation process leaves the scope.
+    - It doesn't matter how many rules, commands and logic the scope has - it is skipped, and the validation process leaves the scope.
     - This is why you don't need to secure your code from `NullReferenceException` in the predicates passed to the [Rule](#rule) (and [RuleTemplate](#ruletemplate)) commands.
 Validot will never pass null to a predicate.
 - If the scope doesn't contain any presence command, it acts as it had a single [Required](#required) command at the beginning.
     - Therefore, every specification by default marks the validated input as required (non-null).
 - [Required](#required) command itself doesn't do anything extra comparing to the specification without it, however it gives a possibility to change the [error output](#error-output) returned in case the incoming value is null.
     - By default, the error output contains the single error message key `Global.Required`.
 - [Optional](#optional) command allows the value to be null.
-In such a case, validation leaves the scope immedietaly and no error output is recorded.
+In such a case, validation leaves the scope immediately, and no error output is recorded.
 - [Forbidden](#forbidden) command requires the value to be null.
     - By default, the error output contains the single error message key `Global.Forbidden`.
 - To know how you can modify the error outputs of the presence commands, read their sections: [Required](#required), [Optional](#optional), [Forbidden](#forbidden)